chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 *Note*: Make sure that you do not use the app name of *test* or *django* as these names will cause conflicts with Python or Django.

 *Note*: When you choose a location for your Django source, don't drop it in your web server's document root.
 Django is separate from your web server and you don't want to expose the underlying code.

+## Walkthrough

+### Prerequisites and Assumptions

+For the purposes of this walkthrough, we assume that you have the following setup on your working environment:

+* git (or some mechanism to access and download the sample repo)
+* Chef Development Kit (chefdk)
+* Vagrant

+We also assume that in your AWS environment that you have:

+* Signed up for an AWS account
+* Availability of an IAM User
+* Service Access Permissions with your IAM user

+If you do not have the AWS environment minimal requirements, check out the process here to get this setup.

+###

 ## Further Resources